makeswift/makeswift/.changeset/ninety-pumas-decide.md

 '@makeswift/runtime': patch
 ---

-Update the "Reset to base" functionality in the "Content" panel for `RichText` so that it preserves `text-align` and text styles.
+Update the `RichText` "Content" panel reset to preserves `text-align` and text styles.